Columbia-ICSL/earbud_classification/audio_mamba/murmur/README.md

     ```

 2. **Adjust the Script**: Edit the `run_mask_patch_amba.sh` script to update the paths to your data files:
-Change the following paths to the corresponding ones:
+Change the following paths to the corresponding ones for the server that is running the model:

 Run_mask_patch_amba.sh:
 tr_data=/home/icsl/Documents/adrian/classification/pre_trained_mamba/data/train/circor_train.json